fadden/CiderPress2/DiskArc/FS/HFS-notes.md

 ## General ##

+The Hierarchical File System was developed by Apple Computer for use on the Macintosh line of computers.
+It was introduced in 1986 with the launch of the Macintosh plus, as a successor to MFS, and was designed to work with floppy disks and hard drives.
+It has also been used to distribute software on CD-ROM.
+Support for HFS volumes was dropped in macOS 10.15.

-Disks have 512-byte "logical blocks", but files are made up of "allocation blocks", which are one or more consecutive logical blocks.
+HFS disks have 512-byte "logical blocks", but files are made up of "allocation blocks", which are one or more consecutive logical blocks.
 A volume can't have more than 65535 allocation blocks, so for volumes over 32MB the size of the allocation blocks is increased.